oxygencraft/DebugMod/README.md

 forkbombProof - Makes you forkbomb proof by setting your ram 1 above the forkbomb (1000000000) ram target

+showIPNamesAndID - Shows the IP, Name and the ID of argument 1: Usage: showIPNamesAndID (IPORIDORName)

+changeAdmin - Changes the admin of the computer in argument 1: Usage: changeAdmin (IPORIDORName) (Admin)

+Valid Options: basic,fastbasic,fastprogress,alwaysactive,none

+viewAdmin - Outputs to the console of the admin of argument 1: Usage: viewAdmin (IPORIDORName)

 # New Commands:

 setTheme - Sets the theme to argument one: Usage: setTheme [THEME]